 MicroSystems Automation Group (MSAG) is a Service-Disabled Veteran-Owned Business headquartered in Falls Church, VA.
 Since our beginning in 1987, we have provided technology solutions for Government and Commercial clients.
 Our company has a GREAT corporate culture and we committed to our clients and employees.

-Office of the U.S. Global AIDS Coordinator and Health Diplomacy (S/GAC) is responsible for implementing the U.S. President's Emergency Plan for AIDS Relief (PEPFAR) – the U.S. Government initiative launched in 2003 focuses on saving and improving the lives of those suffering from HIV/AIDS around the world.
-PEPFAR is focused on achieving an AIDS-free generation and is the largest commitment made by any nation to combat a single disease globally, operating in nearly 60 countries through bilateral and regional programs.
+The Office of the U.S. Global AIDS Coordinator and Health Diplomacy (S/GAC) is responsible for implementing the U.S. President's Emergency Plan for AIDS Relief (PEPFAR) – the U.S. Government initiative launched in 2003 focused on saving and improving the lives of those suffering from HIV/AIDS around the world.
+PEPFAR is focused on achieving an AIDS-free generation.
+PEPFAR is the largest commitment made by any nation to combat a single disease internationally.
+PEPFAR is global, operating in nearly 60 countries through bilateral and regional programs.
 PEPFAR supported programs are led, coordinated, and funded under the leadership of the Department of State and implemented through a multitude of U.S. Government agencies, including Departments of Health and Human Services, Defense; the U.S. Agency for International Development; and the Peace Corps.
 Since 2003, $65 billion has been invested through PEPFAR to address HIV/AIDS globally and the annual budget is approximately $6 billion per year.
 The program is funding over 4,000 employees around the globe and in the implementing agencies.

 Major Duties and Responsibilities

-- Completes, manages, and handles documentation pertaining to attendance, leave, filing, classified material, and staffing status and completes similar paperwork to ease the workflow through the unit and provides the staff with current information in readily accessible form.
+He/she completes, manages, and handles documentation pertaining to attendance, leave, filing, classified material, and staffing status.
+He/she also completes similar paperwork to ease the workflow through the unit and provides the staff with current information in readily accessible form.

-- Manages the unit Director's and the Deputy Director's activity schedule and reminds them of appointments and, on own initiative and discretion, establishes priorities, sets up, reschedules, or refuses appointments, accepts or declines invitations to meetings, and arranges for representation by a subordinate official when necessary and appropriate.
+He/she manages the unit Director's and the Deputy Director's activity schedule and reminds them of appointments.
+On own initiative and discretion, he/she establishes priorities, sets up, reschedules, or refuses appointments, accepts or declines invitations to meetings, and arranges for representation by a subordinate official when necessary and appropriate.

-- Acts as liaison between the Director, the Deputy Director, and other subordinate managers by providing accurate, timely advice on procedures, reports, requirements, and other matters necessary to implement the Director and Deputy Director's policies, directives, and instructions.
+He/she acts as liaison between the Director, the Deputy Director, and other subordinate managers by providing accurate, timely advice on procedures, reports, requirements, and other matters necessary to implement the Director and Deputy Director's policies, directives, and instructions.
 He/she informs them of current issues and programs and schedules briefings by members of the staff for the Director and/or Deputy Director.
 He/she assists in monitoring and management of team workflow, communication, and morale.

-- Ability to obtain and maintain a Secret Clearance is required.
+Ability to obtain and maintain an MRPT clearance is required.